 Does this mean that a parent should always say yes to a child’s requests?

 Nope, because saying no addresses another buffer to children developing people-pleasing behavior.
 In life, we don’t always get what we want, when we want it; therefore, it’s vital that children learn how to receive a no and handle the disappointment to build resilience.
 They also need to learn how to soothe their frustration when they don't get the result they want.

 Parenting can be stressful so go easy on yourself when you slip up and get upset.
 Remember in those moments, you need self-care and compassion.

 Choose one of the above strategies of conscious parenting and practice it consistently throughout the week.
 You’ll be surprised how minor shifts in behavior, practiced consistently over time, can lead to major changes that support both your well-being and the well-being of your relationships.

-And if you’d like parenting support or personalized parenting advice, contact us at Heartmanity.
-A parent coach is eager to help you learn parenting skills for greater ease and fun.
+If you’d like parenting support or personalized parenting advice, contact us at Heartmanity.
+We are eager to help you learn parenting skills for greater ease and fun.